Canadarm2's Cosmic Catches

 The visiting vehicle then gently pulses its steering thrusters to pull itself up from beneath the station.
 When it reaches a predetermined area just a few metres away, the unpiloted ship's guidance and control system synchronizes its motion with respect to the ISS.
 At this point, the two spacecraft fly in formation at more than 350 km above Earth.

 Cosmic catches are performed by the astronaut crew on board the station.
 Canadarm2's operator has only a few minutes to safely grapple the vehicle before its flight parameters can be considered too risky.
 While working at the robotic work station inside the ISS, the astronaut uses Canadarm2 to reach out and grasp the ship.

-Once the vehicle is captured, the ISS crew attaches it to one of the station's docking ports.
-They then open the hatches between the ISS and the cargo vehicle to unload supplies (such as food, clothes and a variety of equipment for science experiments).
+Once the vehicle is captured, the ISS crew and ground teams work together to reposition and attach it to one of the station's docking ports.
+The crew then opens the hatches between the ISS and the cargo vehicle to unload supplies (such as food, clothes and a variety of equipment for science experiments).
 Once the mission is completed, the ship is then released and follows a controlled path of reentry into the Earth's atmosphere.
-Like Russia's Progress supply ships, Europe's ATV, Japan's HTV and Orbital Science's Cygnus spacecraft are all designed to burn up on re-entry, and are therefore restocked with waste.
+Like Russia's Progress supply ships, Japan's HTV and Orbital Science's Cygnus spacecraft are designed to burn up on re-entry, and are therefore restocked with waste.
 SpaceX's Dragon is currently the only reusable space freighter that can return cargo to Earth.

 - Date modified: